Wolfe Street Academy

-Wolfe Street Academy is a Community School operated by the Baltimore Curriculum Project that serves students and their families in the Upper Fells Point neighborhood.
+Wolfe Street Academy is a Community School and Conversion Charter School operated by the Baltimore Curriculum Project.
+We serve students and their families in the Upper Fells Point neighborhood, providing high quality academic programming and helping families develop resources that allow them to overcome barriers to success.

 Our school serves over 200 students from Pre-K to 5th grade on a site that has housed a succession of public schools since 1852.
 The buildings have changed but these schools have always served the most recent immigrant population who seek new and better lives in Baltimore.
 Over 80% of our students speak a language other than English at home and 96% of our students come from low-income households.